 When it comes to insurance fraud, Canadians claim to be trustworthy, but 15 cents out of every dollar paid in premiums goes toward covering fraudulent claims, according to Allstate Canada, costing the industry an estimated $1 billion a year.

 Fraud doesn’t just apply to the claims process.
-Take a look at the “statutory conditions” section of your homeowners’ policy, which sets out the terms of your relationship with your insurance provider.
-It clearly states that any misrepresentations, omissions, or concealment of information related to the policy is grounds for voiding it—this includes all the information contained in your application.
+Take a look at the “statutory conditions” section of your homeowners’ insurance policy, which sets out the terms of your relationship with your insurance provider.
+It clearly states that any “misrepresentations, omissions, or concealment” of information related to the policy is grounds for voiding it.
+This includes all the information contained in your application.

-Reasons for fibbing on an insurance application may include genuinely misunderstanding the question (see honest mistakes, below), hoping to increase your likelihood of getting approved, or hoping to pay a lower premium.
+Reasons for lying on an insurance application may be to increase your likelihood of approval, or hoping to pay a cheaper home insurance premium.

 In the insurance industry, fraud is classified into two categories.
 “Hard” fraud is the deliberate planning, execution, or invention or losses in order to receive payment.
 This can include intentionally damaging your home or personal property, staging a phony break-in, or lying about the extent or cause of the damage.
 Arson, for example, is one of the most common types of hard fraud.

 This is more of a lie of omission, but it’s a misrepresentation nonetheless.
 A material change is a substantial change to your home that increases the risk involved to insure your property.
-If you start a renovation or add an addition to your home, install a swimming pool, buy your kids a trampoline, start running a daycare out of your home, or upgrade your electrical wiring, you need to inform your insurer in a timely manner.
-Even if you think the work is minor, failing to do so leaves you vulnerable to having your coverage voided.
+If you add an addition to your home, install a swimming pool, start an at-home daycare, or upgrade your electrical wiring, you need to inform your insurer.
+Even if you think the work is minor, failing to do so leaves you vulnerable to voiding your coverage.

-Mistakenly answering a question wrong or forgetting to include certain information doesn’t necessarily constitute fraud if it’s not malicious, premeditated, or intentional, but will cause problems if you try to claim a loss.
+Mistakenly answering a question wrong or forgetting to include certain information doesn’t necessarily constitute fraud if it’s not malicious, premeditated, or intentional.
+But, it will cause problems if you try to claim a loss.

-The best defence against making an honest mistake on your insurance application is to answer questions fully and truthfully and review your application carefully before submitting it.
+The best defence against making an honest mistake on your insurance application is to answer questions fully and truthfully.
+Take the time to review your application carefully before submitting it.
 If you’re unsure about how to answer a question during the application process, clarify with your insurance agent or broker.
 Honesty is the best policy.

 You can report insurance fraud through your local police, your provincial/territorial Crime Stoppers organization, or by filling out the Insurance Bureau of Canada’s online tip form or calling their anonymous hotline: 1-877-IBC-TIPS (422-8477).